 This year (and every other year) a team of Davidson students and chaplains will visit the ecumenical monastery of Taizé, in western France.
 The monastery in Taizé was founded in the 1940s as a community of reconciliation and welcome by Brother Roger Schutz, who desired to foster community, simplicity, silence, and opportunities to encounter a God of love.
 Today, the monks of Taizé host tens of thousands of young adults from all over the world and all faith traditions, for a week-long experience of spiritual exploration and practice: contemplative worship, silence, and scripture study, as well as casual conversations and daily work alongside diverse peers from many countries cultures.

 The 2018 trip will be led by Chaplain Rob Spach, Associate Chaplain Karen Soos, and Episcopal Campus Minister Fr.
 Greg McIntyre.
-An information session will be held Tuesday, September 26 at 9 p.m. in Room 209 of the Union.
 Students of all religious and secular backgrounds are welcome to apply.
-Students who cannot attend the information session should meet with one of the leaders to discuss the trip prior to applying.
-The application will be available on this page beginning September 27 and is due by 5 p.m. on Monday, October 16.
+Students who are unable to attend the information session should meet with one of the leaders to discuss the trip prior to applying.
+The application is due by 5 p.m. on Monday, October 16.
 For more information about the community itself, visit the Taizé website.

 This 10-week summer internship engages a group of four students in full-time community service among the urban poor in Charlotte.
 In addition, interns meet weekly with the college chaplain and local religious leaders to reflect on their experiences.